EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

 user through TPA in which case you can declare it in `config.yml` but the existence of a manually-added user will cause no operational issues.

 Some manual additions can have more nuanced effects.
-Consider manually adding an extension.
-Because TPA does not make destructive changes, the extension will not be removed when `tpaexec deploy` is next run.
-**However**, if you made any changes to the Postgres configuration to accommodate the new extension these may be overwritten if you did not make them using one of TPA's supported mechanisms (see below).
+Take the example of an extension which has been manually added.
+Because TPA does not make destructive changes, the extension will not be removed when `tpaexec deploy` is next run. **However**, if you made any changes to the Postgres configuration to accommodate the new extension these may be overwritten if you did not make them using one of TPA's supported mechanisms (see below).

 Furthermore, TPA will not make any attempt to modify the `config.yml` file to reflect manual changes and the new extension will be omitted